 Let's go through some of the most common things people ask when considering a tool like Paraspeech for their Mac.

-Is an Offline App Really Better Than Online Tools?
+Is a Local-First App Really Better Than Online Tools?

 For serious work, absolutely.
 The difference boils down to two huge factors: privacy and performance.

-An offline app like Paraspeech does all its thinking right on your Mac.
-That means your sensitive client information, private journal entries, or confidential project details never get sent to a server in the cloud.
-For a lot of professionals, that’s not just a feature—it’s a requirement.
+A local-first app like Paraspeech lets local modes do the work right on your Mac.
+That means sensitive client information, private journal entries, or confidential project details can stay local when you choose a local workflow.
+For a lot of professionals, that control is not just a feature - it’s a requirement.

 How Can I Maximize Dictation Accuracy?